How to shoot fireworks with iPhone: The complete guide

 Preparing your iPhone and Slow Shutter Cam App to photograph fireworks

-• Then, switch to light trail mode in Slow Shutter Cam App
+• Then, switch to light trail mode in Slow Shutter Cam App.

 Settings I used for photographing a firework with Slow Shutter Cam App

-Once we’ve applied the above settings, tap on an object in the distance on the screen to set focus and exposure.
-And now, the most crucial part, we’ll lock AE and AF in Slow Shutter Cam app to avoid the autofocus to kick in.
-You do that by taping the AE and AF icons in the toolbar, so they turn to a lock.
+Once we’ve applied the above settings, tap on any distant object on the screen to set focus and exposure to infinity.
+And now, the most crucial part: we’ll lock AE and AF in Slow Shutter Cam App to avoid the autofocus kicking in.

 AE and AF lock in Slow Shutter Cam App